Linguistic-Data-Science-Lab/German_EO_verbs/README.md

 This folder contains the annotations: one CSV file per verb, encoding: utf-8, separator: ;

 Data points go by rows, annotations by columns.
 The columns:
+* Verb: verb lemma
 * NZZ_ID: Unique identifier of sentence
 * Token_ID: position of verb in sentence
+* Sentence: the sentence
+* Sentence CoNLL: contains grammatical information on the sentence presented in CoNLL-U format, i.e. one word per line, properties separated by whitespace.
+The properties: word ID, word, lemma, universal part-of-speech tag, STTS tag, morphological features, ID of syntactic head, dependency relation between the word and its head (Universal Dependencies, cf. (de Marneffe et al., 2021)).
+Automatically generated with Stanza 1.2.3 (Qi et al., 2020) using the default models for German, which were trained on the gsd corpus (McDonald et al., 2013).
 * not_of_interest: X or empty, should data point be excluded?
 * non-psych: X or empty, does the verb have a psych reading in this sentence?
 * X-STM_V_Y-EXP -- tough: X or empty, syntactic pattern